 The question of the native language of Wales depends upon whether you ask a Welshman or an Englishman, but the name "Three Cocks" (Aberllynfi in Welsh) is probably just as obscene to a Celt as to an Anglo-Saxon.

 Photo tip: Find a male chicken and pose with him for the ultimate literal travel picture.
 Even better – find three of them!

 Technically the city of Sexmoan, located in the Philippines' Pampanga province, isn't called that anymore.
 Since early 1991, it's been called Sasmaun, which more closely corresponds to how the name is actually supposed to be pronounced in the Filipino Tagalog language.
 Being that English is so widely spoken in the Philippines, locals may have become embarrassed or even ashamed due to this name.Continue to 5 of 5 below.

 05 of 05

-The last item on our list (for now) has perhaps the most literal reason for its somewhat obscene name: Beaverlick, Kentucky was an important fur trading post in the late 18th century.
+The last item on this list (for now) has perhaps the most literal reason for its somewhat obscene name: Beaverlick, Kentucky was an important fur trading post in the late 18th century.

-These days it's simply an unincorporated part of the state's Boone Country, located near the Ohio River, where I imagine you can lots of beavers licking to their hearts' content.
-If you're lucky, you might even see the beavers at their dam – I suppose it would be called the Beaverlick Dam(n), which is actually two curses in one.
+These days it's simply an unincorporated part of the state's Boone Country, located near the Ohio River, where you can likely see lots of beavers licking to their hearts' content.
+If you're lucky, you might even see the beavers at their dam – the Beaverlick Dam(n), most likely, which is actually two curses in one.

 The good news is that since beavers aren't commercially trapped for their furs anymore, those who still live here are sure to be happy, whether they're licking their lips after having enjoyed a fresh meal, or simply for being alive.